hailin-du/Path-to-Data-Science/Chapter 4 Notes.md

 ```
 #### While writing code, try to make sure the code is readable, then we can combine them like the one above

-## 4.3.3 Using Number List for Calculation
+## 4.3.3 Simple Statistics Functions with a List of Numbers
 ```python
 digits = [1,2,3,4,5,6,7,8,9,0]
 print(min(digits))